 Course Code MSC.IBUM2.STELE.0063

-ECTS Credits 3
+ECTS Credits 2

 Course Leader GIROD-A-PETIT-LOUIS, Patricia-EXT

 Synchronous 18

 Discipline Management & Organisation

 Program International Business

 Prerequisites Good knowledge of Fundamentals of corporate governance

-Course Open to The course will emphasize governance practices and development across continents.
+Course Description The course will emphasize governance practices and development across continents.
 Globalization has emphasized differences in the control of corporations.
-Unlike the anglo-saxon model, other governance models may emphasize the importance of other stakeholders such as employees (german model), the state (China and other emerging economies), or bank (Japan).
+Unlike the anglo-saxon model, other governance models may emphasize the importance of other stakeholders such as employees (German model), the state (China and other emerging economies), or bank (Japan).
 The course will focus on a few examples across the world and discuss implications for management performance, corporate conduct and at the macro-level how it affects the economy.

-Paris /Spring
+Course Open to Exchange Paris /Spring

-Exchange

 Semester spring

-Campus Paris, Stellenbosch-Le Cap
+Campus Paris

 Evaluation

-Final Examination 40
+Final Examination (%) 40

-(%)

 Continuous 60

 Assessment (%)

 Academic Provided on K2 prior to starting the course

 reference (research articles)

 Websites

-NEGOTIATION PRACTICE
+INTERNATIONAL NEGOTIATION PRACTICE